Hi!

 Thank you for visiting my website!
-I'm an incoming PhD student in the EECS department at UC Berkeley advised by Professor Sagar Karandikar.
+I'm a first-year PhD student in the EECS department at UC Berkeley advised by Professor Sagar Karandikar.
 I love tinkering with, thinking about, and analyzing computer systems.

 To me, the most urgent concern in computing is reducing carbon emissions.
 Between 2 and 4% of all carbon emitted globally can be attributed to information and computing technology.